corgi-in-tights/saber-assistant/devlog/day-2.md

 Intent classification is definitely very interesting, my cop-out here is that I'm using a prompted LLM but I would love to come back to making a good rule-based ML algo for this.
 Or a hybrid to optimize on basic stuff (turn the lights on) versus ambigious statements.

 Making a bunch of intents in config/intents/ and writing their slots, this is gonna take a bit.
 Not too many, just about 15 for now.
-By making very clear categories and subcategories it should be possible to scale up to crazy amounts (1000+ intents) without ever exceeding the standard token prompt limits -- and I'm sure models will get better if this gets popular enough for that.
+By making very clear categories and subcategories it should be possible to scale up to crazy amounts (1000+ intents) without ever exceeding the standard token prompt limits -- and I'm sure models/my solution will get better if this gets popular enough for that.

 Used ChatGPT to generate configs/intent/command/device/set.json and assistant/repeat.json.
 Gonna have to type the rest by hand.
 Why?
 Because I'm a squallid human being and the free gpt is mid.

+TODO:
+- Still need to do the questions/* intents but no need for now, this is enough for testing.
+- Shorten descriptions or make a quick descriptions variable

+Not me spending like 30 minutes being stupid at algorithms and somehow not getting a simple globbing thing to work (tree category intents and flat intents in saber/intents/files_store.py).
+I wanted to do both in one algo but clearly my brain is not developed enough for that, just splitting into two calls now.